LAKE MINNETONKA AND ST CROIX BOAT ACCIDENTS MOST FREQUENT – MN ATTORNEY

 LAWYER FOR BOAT ACCIDENT INJURY IN MINNESOTA

 If you are injured in a boating accident in Minnesota on the St. Croix River or Lake Minnetonka or any other lake or river in MN, please call us as soon as possible and speak with a lawyer for a free consultation.
-Many times conducting an early investigation and getting witness statements can be crucial to your case.
+Many times, conducting an early investigation and getting witness statements can be crucial to your case.
 Hopefully the DNR will do a proper investigation and at least get the names of witnesses, but you can never be sure.
 If possible, you should take many photographs and get the names and contact information for all witnesses.

 The Rochlin Law Firm, Ltd. has successfully represented people injured in boat crashes and other watercraft related cases for more than 25 years.
 Pam Rochlin and David Rochlin are personal injury attorneys with more than 25 years’ experience successfully handling hundreds of accident cases.
-Our primary focus is to make sure you get the compensation you are entitled to if you have been injured in a boating accident.
+Our primary focus is to make sure you get the compensation you are entitled to if you have been injured in an accident on a boat.
 Pam is a former partner at Meshbesher & Spence, and provides small firm attention to her clients.
 Our lawyers can meet you to discuss your boat accident at our offices in Edina, Woodbury and Minneapolis.
 A top boat accident lawyer will also meet people at their homes to discuss injury cases in St. Paul, Rogers, Elk River, Maple Grove, Brainerd, Rogers, St. Cloud, Chanhassen, Chaska, and other cities throughout Minnesota.

 Please call us for a free consultation if you would like to discuss the specific facts of your boat accident injury case.
 Our best lawyers are very willing to answer your MN boat accident questions, and we never charge anything unless you receive compensation for your injuries.
 We also represent people injured in snowmobile accidents, ATV accidents, tubing accidents, etc.